amberlight303/FirmManager/README.md

 I created this demo web app originally in 2016 while I was studying at the university, made minor subsequent changes after.
 The subject of this demo web application is a closed software development tracking system that can be useful for tracking information about employees, projects, employees assignments to the projects.
-There is features such as posts with comments, pagination, likes.
+There is features such as posts, comments, pagination, likes.

 With a conditional rendering and security constraints administrator's and user's abilities are divided.
 Likes feature is implemented with ajax async requests.
 Comments appear in real-time using WebSocket.